na-na-hi/renget/archive/alichat.md

 Very basic example, would ideally be more in depth and longer.

-Including {{user}} can allow the AI to include your user name in the chat/scenario.
+Including <user> can allow the AI to include your user name in the chat/scenario.

 ##Personality summary
 - Content in this box is permanent.
 - Recommended to "Disable personality formatting"
 - If used, keep brief just to reinforce certain traits.
-- Could use either Square Bracket Format, or something like PLists or Boostyle.
+- Could use either Square Bracket Format, or something like PList or Boostyle.

 ->![Disable personality formatting](https://files.catbox.moe/mmm7dz.png)<-
 ->Checkmark "Disable personality formatting" if you'd like to use the Personality box for adding details.<-